Generalized Type II Fusion of Cluster States: Numerical Simulations

 \section{Numerical Simulations}

 In order to quantitatively evaluate (\ref{eq:P_S_target}), and to validate our analytical analysis we construct a simulator using the PyTorch package, Python and optimize general $4\times4$ unitary matrices $U$ (\ref{Unitary transformation}), which we parameterize by Euler angles \cite{SUN,AnotherSUN}.
 To improve the convergence rate, we initialized the optimization parameters after taking the best result among randomly-sampled matrices, which we sample using the Haar probability measure (for details see appendix \ref{sec:Haar measure}).
 In subsection \ref{Subsection:Expectation Entropy Optimization} we will present and discuss the results of the optimization of the expectation value of the entanglement entropy, and in subsection \ref{Subsection:Optimize the Minimum Entropy}, the optimization of the minimal entanglement entropy.
+The code generating this simulations is given in \cite{simulationCode}.